lamini-ai/lamini-ai.github.io/docs/API_v2/completions.md

 ## Endpoint Documentation: `/v2/lamini/completions`

-This endpoint allows you to make a POST request to complete a task or answer a question.
+This endpoint allows you to make a POST request to complete a task or answer a question with a JSON output.

 ### Request